 At a glance

-- analyze two data sets—a graph showing voter turnout in Canada since Confederation, and a table showing voting turnout by age from the 2011 and 2015 federal elections
+- analyze two data sets—a graph showing voter turnout in Canada since Confederation, and a table showing voting turnout by age from the last three federal elections;

-This activity is designed for a mathematics or data management classroom.
+Subjects: This activity is designed for a mathematics or data management classroom.
 It can also be used in a language arts or social studies classroom.
-For curriculum connections in your province or territory, consult our curriculum guide.